 Thus, a foundation can benefit on the exemption on the corporate income tax, but this will apply for specific types of income.
 For example, it can qualify for the exemption as long as the income is obtained from inheritance, gifts, public grants, dividends and others, which can be presented by our team of consultants in Spanish company formation.

-What are the main activities developed by Spanish foundations?
+Main activities developed by Spanish foundations

 As we mentioned above, Spanish foundations can start their operations in a wide range of activities that have as a main purpose the development of a given region and which are addressed to specific categories of persons.
 As a general rule, most of the foundations are set up with the purpose of assisting the needs of groups of individuals; some of the main data on Spanish foundations is presented below: